Update 8th October 2019. If you worry about denied entry please do contact us before your trip.

 Cancellation of work permit and extension of stay: In the event that you hold a extension of stay based on a Non B with work permit or based on study and you resign or it expires, you must cancel the “extension of stay” timely at Thai Immigration.
 And return the Work Permit as well, this is to avoid problem in future.
 There has never been a “7-day grace period”, however Thai Immigration will offer you a 7 day extension of stay for THB 1,900.-.

 Overstay charges are THB 500.-/day – up to a maximum fine of THB 20,000.-.

 Black Listing started 20th March 2016, age 18 years up , Children below 15 years of age will no pay overstay.
 Children between 15 and 18 years of age will be charged for overstay, but not Black listed.
 It is not possible to remove yourself from the blacklist, but after 5 years you can file an appeal.

-We appreciate your feedback and info is based from Bangkok area.
-We did not touch the topic of TM30, 90day reporting, Extensions for study purpose or retirement ( transfer wise or agents).
+Info is based for runs from Bangkok area.
+Other ares might have slightly different interpretation.
+We did not touch the topic of TM30, 90day reporting, transfer wise or agents.
 If you have specific question you sign up at Thai visa advise on FB, this is the best group for Thai Visa matters https://www.facebook.com/groups/1395920320731833/

 Update 8th October 2019.